chathuranga-jayanath-99/chathuranga-jayanath-99/README.md

 ### Skills and Experience
 Python, Java, C#, C++, Javascript, Node.js, React

-- 🌱 I’m currently learning Unity 2D game development
+- 🌱 I’m currently learning Chat Bot development
 <!--
 **chathuranga-jayanath-99/chathuranga-jayanath-99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.